Louis Hayward: Later career

 Hayward's last films included Chuka (1967) and The Christmas Kid (1967).
 He had roles in Harold Robbins' The Survivors (1969), The Phynx (1970), Night Gallery (1971), The Last of the Powerseekers (1973) and Terror in the Wax Museum (1973).
 His last appearance was in an episode of The Magician, titled "The Illusion of the Lethal Playthings" (1974).

-For his contributions to the motion picture and television industries, Hayward was honored in 1960 with two stars on the Hollywood Walk of Fame at 1500 and 1680 Vine Street, respectively.L.A.
-Times Hollywood Star Walk, Latimes.com; accessed 1 September 2017.
+For his contributions to the motion picture and television industries, Hayward was honored in 1960 with two stars on the Hollywood Walk of Fame at 1500 and 1680 Vine Street, respectively.

-Personal life
+Personal life and demise

-Hayward married actress/director Ida Lupino on 17 November 1938 in a quiet civil ceremony held in the Santa Barbara courthouse.
+Hayward married actress/director Ida Lupino on 17 November 1938 in a quiet civil ceremony held in the historic courthouse in Santa Barbara, California.
 After he returned from the war, he was drastically different, which caused a strain in the marriage.
 They were divorced in 1945.
 He then met Peggy Morrow, and after dating for a while, they married on 29 May 1946.
 They divorced four years later on 13 March 1950.

-Hayward had one son, Dana (died 2007), with his third wife, June Hanson (died 1998).
+He had one son, Dana, with his third wife, June Hanson.

-Death

-Louis Hayward died on 21 February 1985 at the age of 75 in Palm Springs, California from lung cancer.

 Hayward publicly stated that his more than five-decade-long habit of smoking three packs of cigarettes daily was the likely cause of his cancer.
+He died on 21 February 1985 at the age of 75 in Palm Springs, California, from lung cancer.